-This year was supposed to be the 50th anniversary of the original Woodstock festival, but thanks to some issues with production, the festival was canceled.
+This year was supposed to be the 50th anniversary of the original Woodstock festival, but thanks to some issues with production, the festival was cancelled.
 Many people, both attendees of the original Woodstock and just festival fans in general, were incredibly disappointed.
 Even though the vibe would have been completely different, the symbolic importance of Woodstock’s 50th was a big deal.

 That disappointment might be coming to an end if things keep moving in the direction that they have been.